Island-Coder268/comp2245-assignment5/README.md

-# COMP2245 Assignment 5
+# COMP2245 Lab 5

-This is Assignment 5 for Joshua Gardiner on PHP and MySQL
+This is Lab 5 for <Your Name> on PHP and MySQL